h4heidari/C-PGA/README.md

 This repository contains the official PyTorch implementation of the paper:

-**"Coupled Physics-Gated Adaptation: Gating 3D Visual Features for Physics-Aware Volumetric Prediction"**
+**"Coupled Physics-Gated Adaptation: Spatially Decoding Volumetric Photochemical Conversion in Complex 3D-Printed Objects"**

 *Submitted to Nature Machine Intelligence*